 If you close your eyes and think of Mexican food… I imagine that you would see a delicious plate with a dollop of cream on top.
 Right?
-Always on enchiladas, quesadillas, tacos… Everything has cream on top.
-That’s why I make my vegan Mexican crema.
+Always on enchiladas, quesadillas, tacos they are finished with crema on top.
+That’s why I decided to make my vegan Mexican crema.

-And the best part about this vegan Mexican crema how easy it is to make.
+The best part about this vegan Mexican crema how easy it is to make.
 All you have to do is put all the ingredients in the blender and voilá… it’s done.
 This vegan sour cream recipe has tofu, lemon, shallots, salt, and a pinch of cumin.
 But salt doesn’t really count, right?
-Normally I make my sweet vegan cream with cashews, but this savory one, I prefer to make it with tofu.
+Normally I make my sweet vegan cream with raw cashews , but for this savory one, I prefer to make it with tofu.

 Tips, tricks, and recipes:

-- look for organic tofu and if it’s from sprouted soy, even better
+- Tofu, look for organic tofu and if it’s from sprouted soy, even better, normally I like to use silken tofu, but any type works

-- shallot is super common in most grocery stores.
+- Where to buy shallots?
+Shallots are super common in most grocery stores.
 It’s in the same family as onions.
-I love it because I feel like it is the perfect flavor combination between garlic and onion.
+I love it because I feel that it is the perfect flavor combination between garlic and onion.

-- This cream is super thick with lots of flavor.
-It tastes delicious on quesadillas, enchiladas, sopes, tacos, and guacamole….
+- Where to use it?
+This vegan sour cream is super thick with lots of flavor.
+It tastes delicious on quesadillas, enchiladas, sopes, tacos, guacamole, and even salads

 Mexican vegan crema